thrushlang/.github/profile/README.md

 ## Contribute

-- If you're interested in contributing to the project and you're a **Spanish speaker**, let us know by visiting our official social media channels below.
+We're looking for contributors for our project!
+If you're a Spanish speaker and would like to contribute, contact us through our official social media channels.
-- If you already know Rust but not LLVM, we're willing to teach.
+Already know Rust but not LLVM?
+Don't worry!
+We're happy to teach you.

 ## Social Media